6 Ways to Calm Dementia Fidgeting Hands

 6. Keep familiar items at hand

-Some seniors are comforted by keeping a familiar item with them, like a purse or wallet.
+Some seniors are comforted by keeping a familiar item, like a purse or wallet.

 Fill an old purse or wallet with a few dollars, coins, play money, or expired or fake credit cards so your older adult can rummage through whenever they like.